We can fix your boiler

 Radiators not getting warm

 If the boiler is working fine, check your pump is working first.
 If it is, feel your radiators — if they are only hot in patches, they are probably suffering from sludge build-up or trapped air.
 Then, if the bottom of a radiator is getting hot but the top is staying cool, it probably needs to be bled.
-If you’re happy to bleed your radiators great — just remember to top the system back up and re-pressurise it.
+Great if you’re happy to bleed your radiators — just remember to top the system back up and re-pressurise it.
 Your boiler manual should show you how.

 Boiler cuts out or turns off